containers/crun/crun.1.md

 processes.
 The file is opened in append mode and it is created if it doesn't already exist.

+## `run.oci.handler=HANDLER`

+It is an experimental feature.

+If specified, run the specified handler for execing the container.
+The only supported value is `krun`.
+When `krun` is specified, the `libkrun.so` shared object is loaded and it is used to launch the container using libkrun.

 ## tmpcopyup mount options